rossysheil/ross-blog/src/pages/articles/2017-19-08---How-to-build-original-culture/index.md

 tags:
   - "Management"
   - "Leadership"
 description: "In any organisation you will encounter many different types of performers.
 There will always be a mix of A+, B and C type people.
 Something I've been preoccupied by is how to maintain originality in organisations.
-I believe this is made possible through malleable top-performers and organisational planning and foresight on how to nurture 'Originals' in cutlures should be a focus for every leader."
+I believe this is made possible through malleable top-performers and organisational planning and foresight on how to nurture 'Originals' in cultures should be a focus for every leader."
 ---
 *The following is an exploration of Adam Grant’s ‘Originals’ and the key takeaways for building organisational creativity as a business leader.*